Your Ad Here

 Due to its floating or suspended nature, a transfer bridge adjusts or can be adjusted in height between carfloat and water level heights.

-There were three main designs of transfer bridges: Separate Apron, Contained Apron and Pontoon:
+There were four main designs of transfer bridges: Separate Apron, Contained Apron or "French Type", Swivelling Head Block or "Mallery Type" and Pontoon.

-The Separate Apron type had dual independent overhead gantries and hoisting mechanisms for the two parts of the transfer bridge: the main bridge and the apron.
+The Separate Apron type had dual independent overhead gantries and electric hoisting mechanisms controlling the two parts of the transfer bridge: the two track wide main bridge and the two track wide apron.

-The Contained Apron type "French Patent" has a single overhead gantry and hoisting mechanism, that controlled two independent and parallel transfer bridges, and each transfer bridge had a hinged self contained apron that was embedded into the outer end of the main bridge.
+The Contained Apron or "French type" (so named for James B. French) has a single overhead gantry and electric hoisting mechanism, that controlled two independent and parallel single track bridge spans; and each bridge span had a hinged self contained apron that was embedded into the outer end of the main bridge.

-Both types of these transfer bridges were adjustable through the hoisting mechanisms for list (left to right) and inclination (front to back) variances and the aprons were shock dampened to compensate for the shifting loads of the carfloat to the transfer bridge.
+Both electrically controlled types of these transfer bridges were adjustable through the electric hoisting mechanisms for list (left to right) and inclination (front to back) variances and the aprons were shock dampened to compensate for the shifting loads of the carfloat to the transfer bridge.

 Pontoon supported float bridges were supported with an enclosed watertight steel pontoon (box).
 There were four distinct styles of pontoon transfer bridges: